rdlf0/comment-released-prs-action/README.md

 **Required** The `GITHUB_TOKEN` secret.

 ### `comment-body`
-Place to set your own custom text for the posted comment.
+A place to set your own custom text for the posted comment.
 If omitted, the default message shown in the [image below](#posted-comment) will be used.
-Supports markdown syntax and emojis (see [example](#example-workflow)).
-The text can contain properties of the release in the form of `{{propertyName}}`.
-Full list of available properties can be found in the [table below](#available-release-properties).
+Supports markdown, emojis and [placeholders](#placeholders-and-release-properties) (see [the example](#example-workflow)).

+### `add-label`
+A boolean value parameter, specifying if a label should also be added to the PR.
+The default value is `false`.

+### `label-pattern`
+A place to set your own label name.
+The value of this parameter is ignored if `add-label` is set to `false`.
+Supports emojis and [placeholders](#placeholders-and-release-properties).
+If ommited, the default value will be used - `release-{{name}}`.

 ## Outputs
 ### `pr-ids`
-List of the IDs of the commented PRs
+List of the IDs of the processed PRs.

-## Available release properties
+## Placeholders and release properties
-Here is a list of the release properties which can be used in the custom comment body text via placeholders:
+Some input parametrs can contain placeholders, which are references to properties of the release in the form of `{{property_name}}`.
+In the table below you can find a list of the available release properties which can be used via placeholders:
 | Property | Note |
 | -------- | ---- |
 | `id` |  |